FW552

 • Fundamental to scientific learning

-• Interpret and frame learning when reading the literature
+• Interpret and frame learning from any “study”

 Software